Air Quality Alert issued for Maricopa by NWS - NewsBreak

 weather.gov

-Special Weather Statement issued for East Valley, Fountain Hills, East Mesa, Rio Verde, Salt River by NWS
+Special Weather Statement issued for Aguila Valley, Cave Creek, New River, Central La Paz by NWS

-Effective: 2022-08-19 12:32:00 PDT Expires: 2022-08-19 14:45:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Torrential rainfall is also occurring with this storm and may lead to localized flooding.
-Do not drive your vehicle through flooded roadways.
-Frequent cloud to ground lightning is occurring with this storm.
+Effective: 2022-08-21 00:30:00 PDT Expires: 2022-08-21 03:00:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Frequent cloud to ground lightning is occurring with these storms.
 Lightning can strike 10 miles away from a thunderstorm.
 Seek a safe shelter inside a building or vehicle.
-Target Area: East Valley; Fountain Hills, East Mesa; Rio Verde, Salt River; Southeast Valley, Queen Creek A strong thunderstorm will impact portions of Maricopa and Pinal Counties through 245 PM MST At 203 PM MST, Doppler radar was tracking a strong thunderstorm over Superstition Mountains, or near Gold Canyon, moving west at 15 mph.
+Target Area: Aguila Valley; Cave Creek, New River; Central La Paz; Deer Valley; Northwest Valley; Tonopah Desert Strong thunderstorms will impact portions of northeastern La Paz and Maricopa Counties through 300 AM MST At 159 AM MST, Doppler radar was tracking strong thunderstorms along a line extending from 8 miles northwest of Castle Hot Springs to near Wickenburg to 7 miles northeast of Aguila to 8 miles southwest of Burro Creek Campground.
+Movement was south at 30 mph.
 HAZARD...Winds in excess of 40 mph.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Mesa, Apache Junction, Gold Canyon, Superstition Mountains, Gold Camp, Kings Ranch, Lost Dutchman State Park, Goldfield, Usery Mountain Park, Salt River Tubing Recreation Area and Phoenix Mesa Gateway Airport.
-This includes the following highways US Highway 60 between mile markers 190 and 211.
-AZ Route 87 near mile marker 195.
-AZ Route 202 between mile markers 27 and 36.
+Locations impacted include Surprise, Wickenburg, Wittmann, Sun City West, Circle City, Alamo State Park, Aguila, Morristown, Beardsley, Gladden and Vistancia.
+This includes the following highways US Highway 60 between mile markers 65 and 141.
+AZ Route 74 between mile markers 1 and 20.
+AZ Route 303 between mile markers 116 and 131.
 MAX HAIL SIZE...0.00 IN MAX WIND GUST...40 MPH

 Comments / 0